-The goal of any waste disposal program is to reduce the potential harm to people and the environment that could result from the improper disposal of a hazardous chemical.
+The goal of a waste disposal program is to reduce potential harm to people and the environment that could result from the improper disposal of a hazardous chemical.
 Consider first the minimization of the amount of waste generated.
 If possible, use non-hazardous alternatives.
 Recycle or reclaim materials when possible.
 Know the disposal requirements before ordering a new material.
 Hazardous waste is defined in the Federal Resource Conservation and Recovery Act (RCRA).
-Waste is considered toxic and/or hazardous according to RCRA if it will "cause or significantly contribute to an increase in mortality or an increase in serious irreversible, or incapacitating reversible illness; or pose a substantial present or potential hazard to human health or the environment when improperly treated, stored, transported, disposed of, or otherwise managed."

-In particular, RCRA regulations (40 CFR 261 and 262) specify that a waste is hazardous if it is a listed waste or has the characteristics of a hazardous waste.
+Waste is considered toxic and/or hazardous according to RCRA if it will "cause or significantly contribute to an increase in mortality or an increase in serious irreversible or incapacitating reversible illness; or pose a substantial present or potential hazard to human health or the environment when improperly treated, stored, transported, disposed of, or otherwise managed."
+RCRA regulations (40 CFR 261 and 262) specify that a waste is hazardous if it is a listed waste or has the characteristics of a hazardous waste.
 A hazardous waste meets any of the following conditions:

-- a.
-Has been named as a hazardous waste and listed as such in the regulations. - b.
-Exhibits any of the characteristics of a hazardous waste (ignitable, corrosive, reactive, toxic) = characteristic hazardous waste. - c.
-Is a mixture containing a listed hazardous waste and a nonhazardous waste. - d.
+- 1. Has been named as a hazardous waste and listed as such in the regulations. - 2.
+Exhibits any of the characteristics of a hazardous waste (ignitable, corrosive, reactive, toxic). - 3.
+Is a mixture containing a listed hazardous waste and a non-hazardous waste. - 4.
 Is a waste derived from the treatment, storage, or disposal of a listed hazardous waste.